-- 30C-2 (Equestrian Village) and Pod 30C-4 (White Birch) totaling 96.17 acres from Equestrian Commercial Recreation to Residential D, with a restriction of no more than 96 units. - 2) Future Land Use Map Amendment: application to remove a portion of Pod 30C-2 (Equestrian Village) and Pod 30C-4 (White Birch) totaling 96.17 acres from Equestrian Preserve Area. - 3) Comprehensive Map Amendment: application to remove a portion of Pod 30C-2 and Pod 30C-4, totaling 96.17 acres from the Bridle Path Map and to be removed from being identified as a "Major Equine Destination". - 4) Comprehensive Map Amendment: application to change a portion of Pod 30C-2 and Pod 30C-4, totaling 96.17 acres from being identified as a "venue" on the Pedestrian Pathway Network Map. - 5) Comprehensive Map Amendment: application to change a portion of Pod 30C-2 and Pod 30C-4, totaling 96.17 acres from being identified as a "venue" on the Multi-Modal Pathways Map. - 6) Comprehensive Map Amendment: application to change a portion of Pod 30C-2 and Pod 30C-4, totaling 96.17 acres from being identified as a "venue" on the Bicycle Lanes Map. - 7) Zoning Map Amendment: application to remove a portion of Pod 30C-2 and Pod 30C-4 totaling 96.17 acres from the Equestrian Overlay Zoning District (EOZD) to PUD. - 8) Wellington PUD Master Plan amendment for 96.17 acres to provide for an additional 90 units for a total of 96 dwelling units.
+Commercial Recreation to Residential C, with a restriction of no more than 49 single family dwelling units.

+- 3) Future Land Use Map Amendment: application to remove Pod 30C-2 (Equestrian Village) and Pod 30C-4 (White Birch) totaling 96.11 acres from Equestrian Preserve Area. - 4) Comprehensive Map Amendment: application to remove Pod 30C-2 and Pod 30C-4, totaling 96.11 acres from the Bridle Path Map and to be removed from being identified as a "Major Equine Destination". - 5) Comprehensive Map Amendment: application to change Pod 30C-2 and Pod 30C-4, totaling 96.11 acres from being identified as a "venue" on the Pedestrian Pathway Network Map. - 6) Comprehensive Map Amendment: application to change Pod 30C-2 and Pod 30C-4, totaling 96.11 acres from being identified as a "venue" on the Multi-Modal Pathways Map. - 7) Comprehensive Map Amendment: application to change Pod 30C-2 and Pod 30C-4, totaling 96.11 acres from being identified as a "venue" on the Bicycle Lanes Map. - 8) Zoning Map Amendment: application to remove Pod 30C-2 and Pod 30C-4 totaling 96.11 acres from the Equestrian Overlay Zoning District (EOZD) to PUD. - 9) Wellington PUD Master Plan amendment for 96.11 acres to provide for an additional 90 units for a total of 96 dwelling units.

-This Justification Statement addresses each of the 8 concurrent requests above.
+This Justification Statement addresses each of the 9 concurrent requests above.
 These requests are brought concurrent to the Applicant's development requests for the project known as "The Wellington South," which proposes the additional equestrian facilities to be constructed south of the existing Wellington International showgrounds and a second high-end residential community to support the vision of expanding and solidifying the equestrian industry in Wellington.
 This Application precedes the future project known as The Wellington Market which adds office space, retail, restaurants, a boutique hotel, entertainment, additional residential options, and a hotel to a nearby property to create an integrated mix of uses that support and enhance the Village's equestrian industry and lifestyle, which is necessary to solidify its designation as the Equestrian Capital of the World.